-As part of the donation, Ruth had a covenant registered on the land.
+Ruth arranged for to the Comox Valley Regional District, the Comox Valley Land Trust and The Land Conservancy of BC to cooperatively manage the donation.
+As part of this arrangement, Ruth had a covenant registered on the land.
 The covenant prohibits the placement of any buildings, toilets, picnic tables, parking lots or garbage bins on the greenway.
-Ruth has helped nature reclaim the old fields, orchards and gardens on the property by planting ferns and trees rescued from construction sites such as the Courtenay Walmart development.
+Ruth helped nature reclaim the old fields, orchards and gardens on the property by planting ferns and trees rescued from construction sites such as the Courtenay Walmart development.

 The Masters Greenway (also referred to as the Ruth Masters Greenway) is part of an extensive trail network along the south shore of the Puntledge River.
 The park includes high-bank river frontage and a creek running through the park.